floshin/dhamma/dhamma.md

 > the Dhamma is apparent here-and-now, timeless, leading inwards, and to be experienced individually by the wise.

+> Buddha: ‘I cannot make anyone enlightened.
+I just point the way, and they either choose to follow my instruction or not.’

 Eightfold purification (MN 24 paraphrased):
 > (1) Purification of virtue - for the sake of (2) purification of mind - for the sake of (3) purification of view - for the sake of (4) purification through overcoming doubt - for the sake of (5) purification of knowledge-and-vision of what is the path and what is not the path - for the sake of (6) purification of knowledge-and-vision of the practice - for the sake of (7) purification of knowledge-and-vision for the sake of (8) total Nibbāna by non-assumption.